mikasuon/Sublime-Text-D365-Web-Resources/README.md

 # Sublime Text D365 Web Resources

 Sublime Text D365 Web Resources was driven by the need to improve productivity of modifying Dynamics 365 Web Resources.
-Plugin was built with speed and security in mind, the main aspect was to be able to edit Dynamics 365 Web Resources with a fast and feature packed text editor.
+Plugin was built with speed and security in mind, the main aspect was to be able to edit Dynamics 365 Web Resources with a fast and feature packed text editor (Sublime Text 3.X).

 Features:
   * Create local files from Dynamics D365 Web Resources.
 Support for file hierarchies when a Web Resource have been named eg. "prefix_/project/filename.js".